Table of Contents

 Types of Open Balances

-1. Customer Open Balances:
+1. Customer Open Balance:

 These are amounts that your customers owe you for products or services that you provided.
 Unpaid invoices need to be tracked and collected.

-2. Vendor Open Balances:
+2. Vendor Open Balance:

 You owe your vendors for goods or services received.
 Unpaid bills need to be managed and paid.